 So, when do I ignore emails?

-- When I get requests that clearly show they didn’t review my site.
-For example I do not accept guests posts.
+• When I get requests that clearly show they didn’t review my site.
+For example, I do not accept guest posts and note this on my websites.
 But I get asked that several times every week.

-- And email is sent on the premise of asking a question but in a confrontational, sarcastic or argumentative tone.
+• An email is sent on the premise of asking a question but in a confrontational, sarcastic, or argumentative tone.

 These are just a few generalities, off the top of my head, of emails I ignore because I’d rather spend the time responding to emails that matter — to me.
-That is why it is so important to not assume just because you send an email that you will even get a reply.
-Especially if you do not know the person at all and are “cold calling“.
+That is why it is important not to assume you will get a reply just because you send an email.
+Especially if you do not know the person and are “cold calling.”

 Ask to be Whitelisted

 With new business contacts, always ask that they whitelist your address by adding your email address to their contact list/address book.
-Or if they are using Gmail, (not sure why any business would do that — that’s another post) that they add you to their “approved senders”.
+Or if they are using Gmail (not sure why any business would do that — that’s another post), they can add you to their “approved senders” to ensure your emails get through.

-The above issues require you think about the other side — not just that you sent an email that you want a response to — now.
+The above issues require you to think about the other side — not just that you sent an email to which you want a response — now.